 - Text operations such as the cut, copy, paste.

-- Zooming in or out for the better view.
+- Zooming in or out for a better view.

 - New Window, New Private Browsing Window.